Bahamas struggles to cope with decomposing bodies, emotional trauma after Dorian

 The U.N.
 World Food Programme is airlifting storage units, generators, prefab offices, and satellite equipment as well as 8 metric tonnes of ready-to-eat meals.

-Famed Spanish-born chef José Andrés tweeted on Friday that a 225-foot ship he chartered in Florida to help serve hot meals to tens of thousands of hurricane survivors had arrived in Grand Bahama.
+Famed Spanish-born chef Jose Andres tweeted on Friday that a 225-foot ship he chartered in Florida to help serve hot meals to tens of thousands of hurricane survivors had arrived in Grand Bahama.

-“Freeport team is already on the ground cooking paella!” tweeted Andrés, who has reinvented the way people get food during disasters through his non-profit World Central Kitchen organization.
+“Freeport team is already on the ground cooking paella!” tweeted Andres, whose organization World Central Kitchen hopes to set up kitchens to serve up to 50,000 meals a day on Grand Bahama and the Abacos within days.

-Reporting by Nick Brown in Sandy Point, Bahamas, additional reporting by Dante Carrer and Marco Bello in Marsh Harbour, Bahamas, Zachary Fagenson in Nassau, Bahamas, and Peter Szekely, Michelle Nichols, Maria Caspani and Matthew Lavietes in New York and Andrew Hay in New Mexico; Writing by Paul Simao; Editing by Scott Malone, Jonathan Oatis and Cynthia Osterman
+Reporting by Nick Brown in Sandy Point, Bahamas, additional reporting by Dante Carrer and Marco Bello in Marsh Harbour, Bahamas, Zachary Fagenson in Nassau, Bahamas, and Peter Szekely, Michelle Nichols, Maria Caspani and Matthew Lavietes in New York and Andrew Hay in New Mexico; Writing by Paul Simao; Editing by Cynthia Osterman and Alistair Bell